Own-Data-Privateer/hoardy-web/tool/README.md

 ### Update your mirror incrementally

-By default, `hoardy-web export mirror` runs with implied `--remap-all` options which remaps *all* links in exported `HTML` files to local files, even if source `WRR` files for those would-be exported files are missing.
+By default, `hoardy-web export mirror` runs with an implied `--remap-all` option which remaps *all* links in exported `HTML` files to local files, even if source `WRR` files for those would-be exported files are missing.
-This allows you to easily update your mirror directory incrementally by re-running `hoardy-web export mirror` with the same `--to` argument but new input paths.
+This allows you to easily update your mirror directory incrementally by re-running `hoardy-web export mirror` with the same `--to` argument on new inputs.
 For instance:

 ```bash